judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 >Supplementary / Optional: Devah Pager 2003 “The Mark of a Criminal Record.”
 American Journal of Sociology.
 108(5):937-975.

 ## Session 10: MACHINE LEARNING AND COMPUTATIONAL TEXT ANALYSIS (PART ONE)
 I want to dedicate three full sessions for ML and NLP.
 Familiarity with the application of ML and NLP for computational text analysis in social science is rudimentary.
-As this is not an ML course per se, I assume students would have thouroghly read up and practice the basic of ML.
+As this is not an ML course per se, I assume students would have thouroghly read up and practiced the basic of ML.
 I expect students to get their hands dirty and learn the hard way.
 Please come to class prepared...be very prepared!
 By the end of this class, you should be able to (1) characterize the general types of problems that machine learning methods can address, (2) describe how machine learning fits into the larger analysis landscapes of data science and computational social science, (3) prepare unstructured text for a computational analysis.

 >Gabe Ignatow and Rada Mchalcea.
 2018.
 Pages 99 - 130 in Text Mining: Research Design, Data Collection, and Analysis.
 SAGE.
 Chapters cover basic text processing and supervised learning.
 It is fine to skim the chapter on supervised learning methods.
 I want you to have a high-level understanding of the general processes and goals.
 We will get into specific methods later, using concrete examples of applications.